Ruby on Rails Tutorial

 $ heroku open

-Because of the details of their setup, the “About your application’s environment” link doesn’t work on Heroku.
-Don’t worry; this is normal.
-The error will go away (in the context of the full sample application) when we remove the default Rails page in Section 5.3.2.
+Unfortunately, the resulting page is an error; as of Rails 4.0, for technical reasons the default Rails page doesn’t work on Heroku.
+The good news is that the error will go away (in the context of the full sample application) when we add a root route in Section 5.3.2.

 Once you’ve deployed successfully, Heroku provides a beautiful interface for administering and configuring your application (Figure 1.11).